 Each participant will be assigned by chance (like the flip of a coin) to one of the 2 booster vaccines.
-Each participant will receive 2 booster injections of the same variant.
+Each participant will receive 2 booster injections of the investigational vaccine.
 Injections will be performed 90 days apart, in the upper arm muscle (called the deltoid muscle).

-Participation in this study will involve 10 site visits over approximately 10 months.
+Participation in this study will involve up to 8 site visits over approximately 10 months.
 The study visits will include a screening visit to make sure interested patients are eligible to participate, 2 vaccination visits (Day 0 and Day 90), and a final follow-up visit at the end of the study (Day 270) to evaluate effectiveness of the vaccine.

 Why should individuals consider participating in this study?

 If a person is eligible to participate, his/her data may help the research team in learning more to advance the development of a COVID-19 vaccine that may protect against disease caused by the COVID-19 virus and variants, including Omicron.
 This opportunity will contribute to research that may increase the number of vaccine options available to fight the pandemic.
 Participation in this study is completely voluntary, and any participant can decide to withdraw at any time.